-Peter Kilduff, Interim Associate Dean
+Peter Kilduff, Associate Dean

 As the founding college of the University, instruction in the College of Agriculture is offered in eight majors leading to the Bachelor of Science degree.
 Additionally, the college offers three Master of Science degree programs, including an M.S. in Dietetics, an M.S. in International Apparel Management and an M.S. in Agriculture, with four subplans in Agricultural Science, Animal Science, Nutrition and Food Science, and Plant Science.

 The College of Agriculture prepares students for careers in a wide variety of positions throughout the agricultural, food, apparel/textile industries, environment, science, retail, and healthcare fields.
 Careers can be found in business, industry, education, conservation, recreation, specialized services, governmental work, as well as production.
 Positions can vary from technical and analytical to creative and entrepreneurial.
 Career opportunities for men and women are numerous with many being relatively unknown a few years ago.
-Challenging occupations exist at both the domestic and international level, especially for individuals with dual language skills.
+Rewarding occupations exist at both the domestic and international level, especially for individuals with dual language skills.
 Students from rural and urban communities will find a broad spectrum of opportunities that suit their interests and abilities.

-The Agriculture Industry
+The Agricultural Industry

 The agriculture industry serves the State by generating food for the U.S. and the world.
 While less than two percent of California’s population now lives and works on the farm, approximately 80,500 farming businesses produce food worth $47 billion and well over $100 billion in processing, packaging and distribution of the food supply.
-Agriculture graduates find careers in areas such as production, research, biotechnology, governmental regulation, environment and natural resource management, water management, golf course management, and education.
+Agriculture graduates find careers in areas such as production, research, biotechnology, governmental regulation, environment and natural resource management, landscaping, water management, golf course management, agriculture-related financial services and education.

 The Food Industry